BranchingBad/zone-poker/CONTRIBUTING.md

     -   `test(orchestrator): Add test for module dependency resolution`
     -   `feat(security): Add support for parsing security.txt files`

 9.  **Push to your fork** and submit a pull request to the `main` branch of the original repository.
 In your pull request description, please explain the changes and link to any relevant issues.
+Our `release-drafter` bot will automatically categorize your PR for the release notes based on its label (e.g., `bug`, `feature`).

 ## Development Guidelines